chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2023-10-14 v8 BETA released
 - 2023-10-14 Modified 2510 hotend fan spacer
-- 2023-10-18 Added heat inserts to the rear of the ducts on the NoProbe ducts
+- 2023-10-18 Added heat inserts to the rear of the ducts on the NoProbe cowls
+- 2023-10-29 Added heat inserts to the rear of the ducts on the most cowls (not ZeroClick)
+- 2023-10-29 Added Micron cowl and logo diffuser (thanks to Kyle GB for designing it)